naksh-07/Tracker/README.md

 - ⏱️ **Track Every Codespace Session** – Logs session start, duration, and total runtime.
 - 🔁 **Live Runtime Monitoring** – Updates every minute using `ghadi.sh` + `update_minute.py`.
-- 🚨 **Trigger Scripts on Conditions** – Triggers custom scripts (like backups or alerts) when conditions like 6 min, 20 hrs etc. are met.
+- 🚨 **Trigger Scripts on Conditions** – Triggers custom scripts (like backups or alerts) when conditions like 6 min, 20 hrs, etc. are met.
 - 🔍 **Crash Recovery** – Handles unclean shutdowns like a pro.
 - 🔧 **Modular Architecture** – Every component does one job, and does it well.
 - ⚙️ **Fully Configurable** – Want to trigger your own script at 100 mins?
 Just edit the config.